vvshard/methods-enum/README.md

 All examples as .rs files plus from_book-task_and_2_result.rs file with extension to book task and using `Unit` are located in the directory: <https://github.com/vvshard/methods-enum/tree/master/tests>

 # License
-This software is released under the MIT or Apache-2.0 license of your choice.
+MIT or Apache-2.0 license of your choice.
 ___